 The overall quality of drinking water available to South Dakota public water system consumers remains good.
-As indicated in Table 1, there were no violations of organic chemical standards and only a few violations of other chemical standards.
-Approximately 94% of the public water systems were in compliance with the drinking water standards for total coliform during 2003.
+As indicated in Table 1, there were only a few violations of organic and other chemical standards.
+Approximately 97% of the public water systems were in compliance with the drinking water standards for total coliform during 2006.

-Information on the table shows there were no organic chemical violations.
+Information on the table shows there was only one organic chemical violation.
 South Dakota is not an industrial state.
-The absence of organic chemicals in drinking water supplies, especially those associated with solvent use, is not surprising.
+The absence of organic chemicals in drinking water supplies, especially those associated with solvent use is not surprising.
 Agriculture is a principal part of the South Dakota economy.
 Having no pesticide violations indicates that the use of properly constructed public drinking water wells, and good chemical and land use management practices by farmers and ranchers minimizes impacts to sources of drinking water used by public water systems.